Arka-Saha/hand-movement-detection-using-ML/README.md

 # hand-movement-detection
-Detecting hand movements using IoT and ML
+Detecting hand movements using Robotics and ML